Safe, efficient cementation of challenging radioactive wastes using alkali activated materials with high-flowability and high-anion retention capacity

 * train excellent early-career researchers to world-best levels, helping to secure the future of nuclear research in Japan and the UK

-Description We are exploring the role of iron in the formation of aluminosilicate "geopolymer" cements, with a particular view toward using these cements to immobilise iron-rich sludges that have resulted from nuclear energy generation operations and cleanup activities at the Fukushima and Sellafield sites.
-We have published our initial work which describes the structural role of iron that is sourced from iron-rich clays, and are continuing to develop our understanding of what happens when the iron is provided as a realistic simulant nuclear industry sludge.
-Part of this work was included into a major review of iron-rich cemetns, p[ublished in 2022.
-We are testing the flow properties of geopolymer cements containing waste sludges, including detailed comparative analysis of materials available in the UK and Japan, to benchmark across the two partner countries and provide insight into how raw materials selection can influence the performance of geopolymer cements in a practical sense and at scale.
-We are preparing publications based on innovative pathways to jointly immobilise complex combinations of radionuclides using some of the unique functionality that can be engineered into geopolymer cements; the first of these was recently published, and more are in the pipeline.
+Description We explored the role of iron in the formation of aluminosilicate "geopolymer" cements, with a particular view toward using these cements to immobilise iron-rich sludges that have resulted from nuclear energy generation operations and cleanup activities at the Fukushima and Sellafield sites.
+We have published our initial work which describes the structural role of iron that is sourced from iron-rich clays, and are continuing to develop our understanding of iron-cement interactions.
+Part of this work was included into a major review of iron-rich cements, published in 2022, and another review of characterisation of iron-rich cements, published in 2024.
+We tested the flow properties of geopolymer cements containing waste sludges, including detailed comparative analysis of materials available in the UK and Japan, to benchmark across the two partner countries and provide insight into how raw materials selection can influence the performance of geopolymer cements in a practical sense and at scale.
+We have published on innovative pathways to jointly immobilise complex combinations of radionuclides using some of the unique functionality that can be engineered into geopolymer cements.

 Exploitation Route Could provide opportunities for the use of better-performing, lower-CO2 cements to immobilise difficult wastes in the nuclear sector in the UK, Japan, and elsewhere.